 Richard Koch, Head of Policy at The UK Cards Association

-The figures are showing that contactless is now accounting for 18% of card transactions – up from 7% a year ago.
+The figures show that contactless is now accounting for 18% of card transactions – up from 7% a year ago.

-The view is that contactless technology will only increase in popularity and the industry set to boom with ever more small, mid, SME’s embracing the technology available.
+The view is that contactless technology will only increase in popularity, and the industry is set to boom with ever more small, mid, SME’s embracing the technology available.

 Another research study found Separate research by Barclaycard earlier this year found that UK citizens over the age of 60 were the fastest growing group of consumers utilising contactless payments.